nearform-actions/optic-release-automation-action/README.md

 > An automation token will bypass two-factor authentication when publishing.
 If you have two-factor authentication enabled, you will not be prompted when using an automation token, making it suitable for CI/CD workflows.

 Although you can generate a Npm token that would let you bypass the OTP while publishing, this service lets you use the Publish token and generate a token on the fly while publishing.
 It will request Optic service which would request OTP from your phone and only after your approval, will the release proceed.

+## Playground / Testing

+Please look at the [playground reposity](https://github.com/nearform/optic-release-automation-playground) for more informations (only accessible by users in the NearForm org).